gaip/petai/README.md

 *   **Scikit-Learn**: Machine Learning

 ## 🚀 Speed Run (Local Demo)
-Want to see it in action?
+Want to see it in action without configuring cloud keys?

 1.  **Clone the repo**
     ```bash